-Twenty-five years ago our Executive Director had an idea.
-The Americans with Disabilities Act had just become law and he recognized two important things: that the ADA Coordinators and Professionals that were required by the ADA for the State and local governments as well as those in the private sector would be key to the successful implementation of the new law.
+In 1992, our founding Executive Director had an idea.
+The Americans with Disabilities Act (ADA) had just become law and he recognized two important things: that the ADA Coordinators and Professionals that were required by the ADA for the State and local governments as well as those in the private sector would be key to the successful implementation of the new law.
 These people would need accurate, up-to-date information, if they were going to do their jobs successfully.

 From that concept was born the National Association of ADA Coordinators.
 Also, the idea was developed that one of the best ways to provide sound information was by assembling ADA experts and coordinators together for in-depth training.